-The 2023-24 school year will be an exciting time in the Corbett School District.
-We are highly anticipating the opening of our new middle school building as well as the new building configurations aimed at providing a welcoming and safe environment for every student.
+The 2024-25 school year will be an exciting time in the Corbett School District.
+We are highly anticipating a year of stability with few, if any, major modifications for a change.
+We are excited for Mrs. Cassie Duprey to begin as Grade School Principal and the addition of Mrs. Tori Maehara as the High School Assistant Principal.
 The Corbett School District is committed to putting students first and serving every one of our students.

-Our goal is to provide many different opportunities for each of our students so they have a plethora of options beyond high school graduation in both college and careers.
+We are working with multiple community partners to provide many different opportunities for each of our students so they have a plethora of options beyond high school graduation in both college and careers.
 Our students will reach their highest potential with family support and the collaboration of family and staff.
 We encourage you to communicate with your child's teachers and hold your child, their teachers, the district, and me accountable on our promise to provide a safe, welcoming, rigorous learning environment that prepares your child for success beyond the classroom.

-This student handbook is a collaboration between all of our buildings.
+This student handbook is a collaboration between all of our buildings and has been updated to include our new Every Student Belongs procedures, K-12 dress code, and newly adopted HS graduation requirements.
 Please take the time to read through it and discuss it with your child.
 This handbook was designed to be a roadmap for your child's success in the Corbett School District this school year.